Sava2008/Code-runner/README.md

 cmd /k python "C:\path\to\code_runner.py" "$(FULL_CURRENT_PATH)"
 ```
 logs.txt will collect every log and track errors.
 For bug reports, feel free to send me the logs.txt file.
-right now only 3 three programming languages are supported, which includes python, rust and C#, but more are planned to be implemented.
+Right now only 3 three programming languages are supported, which includes python, rust and C#, but more are planned to be implemented.
-## What to do your programming language is not on the list above?
+## What to do if your programming language is not on the list above?
-open the code_runner.py file and look for the "extensions" dict and the "commands" dict:
+Open the code_runner.py file and look for the "extensions" dict and the "commands" dict:
 ```python
 extentions: dict[str, str] = {".py": "Python", ".cs": "Csharp",
                               ".rs": "Rustc"}